SEL and Behavior Tier 1 - Core Instruction Reflective Teaching

 Examples of Classroom Practices that Promote Engagement

 There are many different practices and approaches that can be used to keep students engaged.
-Below we outline a few examples that can be used when teaching in-person or remotely.
+Below we outline a few examples that can be used when teaching.
 When these practices are implemented effectively on an ongoing basis they can improve students’ behavioral, emotional, and cognitive engagement:

 1. Embed interactive components into lessons